linode/docs/docs/guides/platform/marketplace/deploy-filecloud-with-marketplace-apps/index.md

 ## FileCloud Marketplace App

-FileCloud is a cloud-based file-sharing application, similar to tools like Dropbox, that allow users to remotely access, upload, and sync hosted files.
+FileCloud is a cloud-based file-sharing application, similar to tools like Dropbox, that allows users to remotely access, upload, and sync hosted files.

 ## Deploy FileCloud with Marketplace Apps